MicrosoftDocs/fabric-docs/docs/real-time-intelligence/spark-connector.md

 ---
 title: Tutorial- Use a notebook with Apache Spark to query a KQL database
-description: Learn how to import and query the NYC GreenTaxi notebook in your Real-time Analytics in Microsoft Fabric environment using Apache Spark. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to import and query the NYC GreenTaxi notebook in your Real-Time Intelligence in Microsoft Fabric environment using Apache Spark. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster